Sample complexity of matrix product states at finite temperature: Sample complexity of matrix product states

 The thermal R\'{e}nyi-2 entropy is obtained as

-Next, we calculate a $\chi$-leading term that appeared in the NFPF.
-The leading term of the present interacting case can be discussed in the same manner as the one given previously for the non-interacting case in the previous subsection.
-First, we separate the whole system into $A$ and $B$; as the subsystem $A$, the first $m$ sites and the last $n$ sites are taken, and for subsystem $B$, we have the center $l$ sites with $m+n+l=N$.
+Next, we calculate a $\chi$-leading term that appeares in the NFPF.
+The leading term of the present interacting case can be discussed in the same manner as the one given for the noninteracting case in the previous section.
+First, we separate the whole system into $A$ and $B$; as subsystem $A$, the first $m$ sites and the last $n$ sites are taken, and for subsystem $B$, we have the center $l$ sites with $m+n+l=N$.
 Then, the leading term corresponding to this bipartition is represented as

 By defining a tensor $Y$ as

 the numerator can be expressed as

 Consequently, the leading term is calculated as